Bushfire threat still high as Australia clean up begins

 Australians on Wednesday began sifting through the ashes of hundreds of bushfires that have ravaged the country, relieved that their worst fears were unrealised -- but wary of a long and brutal summer ahead.

-The northern state of Queensland remained on high alert, with residents on the north shore of popular holiday town Noosa told to "leave immediately" as an "unpredictable" fire was burning nearby.
+The northern state of Queensland remained on high alert, with residents on the north shore of popular holiday town Noosa told to "leave immediately" to avoid an "unpredictable" fire burning nearby.

+Underscoring the risks to residents and emergency responders, a firefighting helicopter crashed during waterbombing operations in the state.

+The pilot survived with "non-life-threatening injuries", a Queensland Ambulance Service spokesman told AFP.

 In all, 50 homes were damaged or destroyed, and around 20 people were injured, but most populated areas were spared.